 It may sound unlikely but taking a closer look at both of these life-changing conditions reveals how it isn’t so surprising after all.

 Alzheimer’s disease explained

 Alzheimer’s disease affects the brain, specifically causing toxic proteins to build up in nerve cells.
-These nerve cells ultimately die, leading to the symptoms of disease, namely memory loss and cognitive decline.
+These nerve cells ultimately die, leading to the symptoms of the disease, namely memory loss, and cognitive decline.

 This could start as trouble remembering what happened during the day, difficulty finding things around the house or getting lost when trying to go to familiar places.
 As symptoms get worse, remembering the names and faces of loved ones starts to become a problem and daily tasks such as getting dressed or cooking a meal become increasingly challenging.